Anthony Knockaert: Loan to Nottingham Forest

 On 16 October 2020, Knockaert joined Championship side Nottingham Forest on a loan until 7 January 2021 in where he was to play under former Brighton manager Chris Hughton.
 He made his debut for the Tricky Trees coming on as a substitute in a 1–1 home draw against Derby County on 23 October.
 Knockaert scored his first goal for Forest in a 2–1 away loss at Norwich on 9 December.
 Three days later he set up a 90+2-minute header with Joe Worrall scoring the consolation, before being sent off for a second yellow for diving in 90+5-minute a 3–1 home defeat against Brentford.
 On 12 January 2021, it was announced that Knockaert's loan with Nottingham Forest had been extended until the end of the 2020–21 season.
 11 days later he scored his second Forest goal in a 5–1 FA Cup fourth round defeat at Swansea City on 23 January.
 He scored his third goal for Forest in a 3–0 away win over Wycombe Wanderers on 6 February, in a match where former Brighton teammate Glenn Murray scored his first two goals for the club and other former Brighton teammate Gaëtan Bong picked up an assist in the victory.

 Loan to Volos

 On 10 September 2022, Knockaert joined Super League Greece club Volos on a season-long loan.

 Loan to Huddersfield Town

 On 11 January 2023, Knockaert joined EFL Championship side Huddersfield Town on loan for the remainder of the 2022–23 season.

 Valenciennes

-Knockaert joined French Ligue 2 club Valenciennes in September 2023 after Fulham confirmed that his contract was cancelled by mutual agreement.
+Knockaert joined French Ligue 2 club Valenciennes in September 2023 following his departure from Fulham.